 We strongly recommend that you download and print this form.

 Bring it with you to every initial consultation that you have with any kind of financial advisor (including any insurance company offering "financial planning", as they like to call it - it's not, it's just a means to get you to buy more insurance).

 Ask them all if they are willing to sign it right then and there on behalf of both themselves and their firm (FYI: we sign this form for all our clients, see above) and provide you with a copy on the spot.

 If the advisor is unwilling or unable to sign this fiduciary form which simply commits him/her to putting your interests ahead of their own, or says he needs to "discuss it with his manager", then it is our strong belief that you are putting yourself at risk by working with him/her and you should quickly walk away and only consider working with an advisor who is willing to sign it then and there.

 If you already work with a financial professional, ask them these questions as well and ask them to sign the downloaded fiduciary form.
-If they fail to answer the questions to your satisfaction or are unwilling or unable to do provide you on the spot with a signed version of the downloaded form, then it's our view that it is definitely in your interests to be looking for a new advisor immediately.
+If they fail to answer the questions to your satisfaction or are unwilling or unable to do provide you on the spot with a signed version of the downloaded form, then it's our view that it is definitely in your interests to immediately start looking for a new advisor.